msiemens/PyGitUp/README.rst

   (``git up`` doesn't work with local only branches).

   **Note:**
-  This change may break setups, where a local branch accidently has the same name as a remote branch without any tracking information set.
+  This change may break setups, where a local branch accidentally has the same name as a remote branch without any tracking information set.
 Prior to v1.1.0, ``git up`` would still fetch and rebase from the remote branch.
   If you run into troubles with such a setup, setting tracking information